 If you’re interested in saving for retirement, Synchrony also offers a Traditional or Roth IRA CD.

-Synchrony Bank customers have three direct Mastercard credit cards to choose from:
+In my Synchrony Bank review, I’ve also discovered that Synchrony Bank customers have three direct Mastercard credit cards to choose from:

-That said, there are still plenty of charges that Synchrony cuts out, like ATM fees and monthly maintenance fees.
+That said, there are still plenty of charges that Synchrony cuts out, like ATM and monthly maintenance fees.